Secure a position in a growing job market with a cybersecurity degree.

 Information security is more important now than ever before.
 With so much of our personal information stored and used online, the demand for network security and defense against malicious attacks is greater than ever and can provide a wealth of job opportunities for anyone with the skills and education to keep up with changing tides in information security.

-Information Technology and Cybersecurity classes are taught on the Auburn Hills, Cadillac, Jackson, Muskegon, and Owosso campuses & through Baker Online.
-Beginning in 2022, these classes will be available on the new Royal Oak campus as well.
+Information Technology and Cybersecurity classes are taught on the Owosso, and Royal Oak campuses & through Baker Online.
 Plus, general education and prerequisite courses are typically available through Baker Online, Online Live, and on all campuses throughout Michigan.Learn More

 Baker College is accredited by the Higher Learning Commission / 230 South LaSalle St., Suite 7-500, Chicago, IL 60604-1411 / 800-621-7440 / www.hlccommission.org.

 This program is offered in-person on our campuses in Owosso, and Royal Oak.
 Baker College online programs are available to students across the country.
 In Michigan our students come from Ann Arbor, Auburn Hills, Cadillac, Dearborn, Detroit, Flint, Grand Rapids, Jackson, Lansing, Kalamazoo, Muskegon, Owosso, Traverse City, and many other locations.
 Beyond Michigan, our online graduates hail from Ohio, Indiana, Illinois, and other states.

 On Campus AvailableView campus locations

 Available on Baker Online